writefreely/documentation/writer/publicity.md

 ## Multiple Blogs

-If your site supports multiple blogs, you can have three blogs coexist with distinct or overlapping publicity types.
+If your WriteFreely site supports multiple blogs, you can have three blogs coexist with distinct or overlapping publicity types.
 These can be for everything from personal to work contexts.

 Imagine having one blog that is your daily journal (“Private”), one blog for updates that only one person in your team can read (“Password Protected”), and then another where your articles on bug fixes can live for fellow programmers (“Unlisted”).